-This topic provides you basic information about managing your environment workspace.
-Environment workspace consists of toolbars, tool windows, menus and document area.
-To personalize menus and toolbars and to adjust their behavior to your needs, point to Toolbars on the View menu, and click Customize.
+This topic provides some basic information about managing your environment workspace.
+Environment workspace consists of toolbars, tool windows, menus, and document area.
+To personalize menus and toolbars and to adjust their behavior to your needs, on the View menu, point to Toolbars and click Customize.

 A toolbar is a container for a group of commands or controls that are typically related in their function.

 Documenter for Oracle supports dockable toolbars.
-A dockable toolbar can be attached, or docked, to any side of its parent window, or it can be detached, or floated, in its own mini-frame window.
+A dockable toolbar can be attached or docked to any side of its parent window, or it can be detached, or floated in its mini-frame window.
 This article explains how to use dockable toolbars in your applications.

-The environment has a set of toolbars where reside buttons, using which you can accomplish most frequent tasks.
-The toolbar you can access depends on kind of document currently active.
+The environment has a set of toolbars where reside buttons, using which you can accomplish the most frequent tasks.
+The toolbar you can access depends on the kind of the document being currently active.
 If it is not visible, right-click on toolbars area and choose one from the shortcut menu.

 Document area typically displays SQL code or diagrams.
 Document area size can be manipulated by resizing docked tool windows.
-To free more space for documents, you can put docked tool windows to auto-hide mode by clicking the pushpin icon on the title bar of the window.
+To free more space for documents, put docked tool windows to auto-hide the mode by clicking the pushpin icon on the title bar of the window.

-You can arrange documents in tab groups in document area.
-To create a tab group or move document to another tab group just drag a document to a drop point.
-Dragging a document to an arrow drop point will create new tab group; dragging it to the tab group central drop point will move the document to this tab group.
+You can arrange documents in tab groups in the document area.
+To create a tab group or move the document to another tab group, just drag a document to a drop point.
+Dragging a document to an arrow drop point will create a new tab group.
+Dragging it to the tab group central drop point will move the document to this tab group.

 Multiple documents can be organized into horizontal or vertical tab groups for organizing a workspace for working with several documents at the same time.
-New document tab group can be created either by dragging document to the required place or by selecting New Horizontal Tab Group or New Vertical Tab Group from the document header shortcut menu.
+A new document tab group can be created either by dragging the document to the required place or by selecting New Horizontal Tab Group or New Vertical Tab Group from the document header shortcut menu.

 This section contains information about how to switch between documents and tool windows.

-To cycle through open documents, use CTRL+TAB or CTRL+SHIFT+TAB key combinations.
-Press CTRL+TAB to switch to the previously used document.
-Pressing CTRL+TAB again will return you to current document.
-Hit the TAB key while holding the CTRL key to cycle through recent documents stack.
+To cycle through open documents, use the CTRL+TAB or CTRL+SHIFT+TAB key combinations.
+To switch to the previously used document, press CTRL+TAB.
+To return to the current document, press CTRL+TAB.
+To cycle through recent documents stack, press the TAB key while holding the CTRL key.
 You can also use the CTRL+SHIFT+TAB combination to browse documents in another direction.

-To navigate from the current document tab to the next tab, use CTRL+ALT+PGDOWN key combination.
-To navigate from the current document tab to the previous tab, use CTRL+ALT+PGUP key combination.
+To navigate from the current document tab to the next tab, use the CTRL+ALT+PGDOWN key combination.
+To navigate from the current document tab to the previous tab, use the CTRL+ALT+PGUP key combination.